panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ## 1. Intro to *fetch()*

 The Fetch API fetches resources, usually across the network.
+Fetch API is useful to make HTTP requests (either `GET`, `POST`), download files.

-To start a fetch request, you need to call the function `fetch`:
+To start a request, you need to call the special function `fetch()`:

 ```javascript
 const response = await fetch(resource[, options]);
 ```

-`fetch` accepts 2 arguments:
+`fetch()` accepts 2 arguments:

-* `resource` can be either the URL to resource, or a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object
+* `resource` can be either a URL string, or a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object
 * `options` is an object to configure the request with properties like `method` (`'GET'`, `'POST'`), `headers`, `body`, `credentials`, [and more](https://javascript.info/fetch-api).

-Calling `fetch()` starts the request and returns a promise.
+Calling `fetch()` starts a request and returns a promise.
 When the request completes, the promise is resolved with the [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object from where you can extract useful data like JSON.
+If the request fails due some network problems, the promsime is rejected.

 Because `fetch()` returns a promise, `async/await` syntax fits great here.